 If the rake trim run is 25' or less, the bottom edge of the rake trim can be attached directly to the wall with wall fasteners as shown.

 If the rake trim run exceeds 25', the bottom edge of the rake trim must be secured with the slide trim to allow for roof expansion/contraction.

 Install the slide trim continuous along the bottom edge of the rake trim as shown.

 In all cases, the bottom edge of the rake trim must be installed straight and parallel to the roof line.
 Use a chalk line to guide the alignment of the rake trim's bottom edge.

 If the rake trim does not require the slide trim for expansion/ contraction, the peak box can be installed with tube sealant and rivets in the same manner as a splice.

-If the rake trim requires the slide trim for expansion/ contraction, the peak box must be installed as shown in the above details.
+If the rake trim requires the slide trim for expansion/con-traction, the peak box must be installed as shown in the above details.

 Secure the top of the peak box by clinching its top edge around the top edge of the rake trim.

 Secure the bottom edge of the peak box with the slide trim.

 The rake trim end cap is only required for roof applications without eave gutter.
-Install the end cap with tube sealant and rivets in the same manner as a splice.

 The end cap must be field cut and a tab bent to fit the termination zee or starting roof panel as shown.